-Third, the commercial viability of our product or service is the crucial test of whether or not our innovation viable now and in the future.
+Third, the commercial viability of our product or service is the crucial test of whether or not our innovation is viable now and in the future.
 Viability focuses on the value chain of our solution.
 Does our innovation align with our business goals?
-Will it contribute to our company's grow?
+Will it contribute to our company's growth?

 Viability tests your value chain for long-term sustainability.